RishiGupta12/ProgSTM32/README.md

 ```

 ## Documentation
-- Manpage can be read using standard command for ubix systems.
+- Manpage can be read using standard command for unix systems.
 ```sh
 $ man progstm32
 ```